ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

+__Create a New Service Role:__

-- Now you need to create a new service role with the permissions to deploy the application backend.
+- Go to the AWS Management Console and navigate to the IAM section.

-- Click on Create new role, check that Amplify is selected and click Next permissions, click Next: Tags, click Next: Review.
+- Click on "Create new role."

+- Ensure "Amplify" is selected and click "Next: Permissions."

-- Give the Role a new name: wildrydes-backend-role and click Create role.
+- Click "Next: Tags" without adding any tags.

+- Click "Next: Review."

+- Name the role `wildrydes-backend-role`.

+- Click "Create role."

+__Attach the AWSCodeCommitReadOnly Policy:__

+- In the IAM console, search for __wildrydes-backend-role__ using the search filter.

+- Click on the role name.

+- Under the Add Permissions tab, click "Attach policies."

-- Search for `wildrydes-backend-role` from the search filter, and click the role name.
+- Search for the `AWSCodeCommitReadOnly` policy.

-- Click Attach policies under the ** Add Permissions** tab, search for AWSCodeCommitReadOnly policy, click on the checkbox next to the policy name, and click `Attach Policy`.
+- Check the box next to the policy name.

+- Click "Attach Policy."

+__Return to AWS Amplify Console:__

-- Close this tab and return to the AWS Amplify Build configure console.
+- Close the IAM tab and return to the AWS Amplify Console.

-- Refresh the role list by clicking on the circular arrow button, and select the role created in the step above.
+- Refresh the role list by clicking the circular arrow button.

+- Select the `wildrydes-backend-role` from the refreshed list.

+__Save and Deploy:__

-- On the Review page select `Save and deploy`
+- On the Review page in the Amplify Console, click "Save and deploy."

-- This initial build and deploy process may take up to five minutes for Amplify Console to create the neccesary resources and to deploy your code.
+- The initial build and deploy process may take up to five minutes as Amplify Console sets up the necessary resources and deploys your code.

 ![](./images/32.png)